 The Chores Campaign

-Being the mothership brand, it was important for Whirlpool to distinguish itself while continuing its tradition of category disruption.
+Being the mothership brand for the Corporation, it was important for Whirlpool to distinguish itself while continuing its tradition of category disruption.
 The core messaging for Whirlpool was all about care and empathy.
 We would use those squishy terms as the tip of the spear for a new brand direction.
 We retired the Goddess and started from a place of understanding and transparency.
 The “Chores” campaign was the first effort out of the gate to illustrate Whirlpool’s new brand strategy.
 Interviews with real women and their true attitudes inspired every aspect of the ads.